fbpx

 3. Invest the money within the account and every dollar earned grows tax FREE.

 The bottom line is I could argue that a Roth IRA makes sense for almost anyone who is both under the income limitations and who has earned income.
-If you are contemplating or questioning if this makes sense for you – let’s have a conversation!
+If you are contemplating or questioning if this makes sense for you and/or wondering how it fits into your larger financial planning picture — apply here to work with me!

 hey there, i want to introduce myself!